 - Cuts and layoffs at the Department of Energy (DoE).
 The Trump administration cut $77.1 million for programs within the DoE paired with a 13% reduction in its workforce, leaving millions of Americans at risk of power outages and rising energy costs.

 - Freeze on electric vehicle infrastructure creation.
-Roughly $2.8 million in funding that had been allocated for National Electric Vehicle Infrastructure Formula Program has been indefinitely frozen, disabling states from moving forward with plans and projects to deploy electric charging infrastructure.
+Roughly $2.8 billion in funding that had been allocated for National Electric Vehicle Infrastructure Formula Program has been indefinitely frozen, which includes the cancellation of about $32 million remaining that had been allocated to Kentucky, thus disabling states from moving forward with plans and projects to deploy electric charging infrastructure.
+On August 6, Gov. Beshear announced KY would be joining 19 other states and D.C. in a lawsuit to sue the Trump administration and fight these funding cuts.

-- Cuts at the Environmental Protection Agency (EPA). $25.6 billion in funding for the EPA has been terminated or frozen, and executive orders have halted enforcements of certain state environmental protection policies and taken away the EPA’s ability to regulate specific dangerous pollutants.
+- Cuts at the Environmental Protection Agency (EPA).
+On July 25th, the U.S. Environmental Protection Agency (EPA) announced it is cutting the size of its workforce, which sits around 12,500 employees, by at least 23% and closing its scientific research office, thus undermining the agency’s ability to protect human health through analysis on the risks of air pollution, chemicals, and other environmental hazards.
+Additionally, $25.6 billion in funding for the EPA has been terminated or frozen, and executive orders have halted enforcements of certain state environmental protection policies and taken away the EPA’s ability to regulate specific dangerous pollutants.

 Food and Agriculture